Kairotic/liveloom/paper/paper.md

 does from media in the live coded performing arts.
-Nonetheless by adding another layer of abstraction to that which has been present in weaving since ancient times, and using solenoids in communicating movement from the code to the weaver, the live loom allows creative exploration of woven patterns in a way that is sympathetic to the repetitive, yet cognitive nature of handweaving.
+Nonetheless by adding another layer of abstraction to that which has been present in weaving since ancient times, and using solenoids in communicating movement from the code to the weaver, the Live Loom allows creative exploration of woven patterns in a way that is sympathetic to the repetitive, yet cognitive nature of handweaving.

 There is much to follow the preliminary work introduced here.
-This paper has purposefully focussed on understanding of weave from the perspective of live coding, taking care to have respect for this technologically craft that has developed since Ancient times.
+This paper has purposefully focussed on understanding of weave from the perspective of live coding, taking care to have respect for this technological craft that has developed since Ancient times.
 It could be however that weaving practice could benefit from such a computer language interface, for example replacing the current relatively time-consuming process of uploading bitmap images whenever the pattern is changed on a TC2 loom.
-Introducing 'real' weavers to the live loom would undoubtedly also turn up valueable criticism of its design.
+Introducing 'real' weavers to the Live Loom would undoubtedly also turn up valueable criticism of its design.
 Furthermore while some hands-on workshops have already been conducted, more involved long-form work with workshop participants are